 Supply is a thoroughly modern shaving startup with a small but high quality product line that’s meticulously thought out.

-Their shaving brush is made from what they’ve called (and even trademarked) Silvertip Synthetic that delivers excellent performance with a beautiful handle and no animal hair involved.
+The Supply brush is made from what they’ve called (and even trademarked) Silvertip Synthetic bristles that deliver excellent performance with a beautiful handle and no animal hair involved.
 Use a shaving brush like this for a great cruelty-free lather at an equally great price.

 The synthetic hair is wonderfully soft but still holds good backbone and a generous loft.
 We’ve no experience of this brush shedding – but one customer who did was immediately sent a replacement by customer service.

 Like all Supply products you get a 60-day trial with a free return guaranteed if you’re not satisfied.